scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Cleansebloom, 1 Healroot
 - **Roll:** 2 bad dice

-Ends up to 2 of the following conditions: daze, hex, paralyze, poison, slow, stun, and weaken.
+Ends up to 2 of the following conditions: Daze, Hex, Paralyze, Poison, Slow, Stun, and weaken.
 If the condition is level 3 or more, remove 2 levels instead.
 Conditions inflicted by wounds, curses, or persistent effects return at the start of your next turn.

 ##### Potion of Strength